 Communicate Your Feelings

 One of the best ways to prevent infidelity in marriage is to talk about your feelings.
 Many problems can be resolved by having an open, honest conversation with your spouse.
 Problems arise when couples hold in their feelings and refuse to share them with their spouses.
 Marriage is a safe place to discuss the intimate details of your life with someone who cares.

 Maintain a Regular Sexual Routine

-Experts in the field of human sexuality recommend married couples have sex 2-3 times per week to maintain intimacy.
+Experts in the field of human sexuality recommend that married couples have sex 2-3 times per week to maintain intimacy.
 However, each couple must develop a frequency schedule that works for them.
 Talk about your desires, fantasies, and needs.
 Don’t neglect this important part of your marriage.

-Many men avoid counseling because they are used to fixing problems on their own.
+Many couples avoid counseling because they are used to fixing problems on their own.
 But sometimes you need an impartial voice to help you gain perspective.
 If you feel the desire to stray from your marriage, you should seek counseling immediately.
 A professional counselor can help you and your spouse deal with marital problems and develop solutions to fix them.

 Although these 8 suggestions are not fail-proof, they will give you the tools you need to prevent an affair and protect your marriage.